Major R&D Locations

 Bristol-Myers Squibb's drug discovery and development work takes place across a network of state-of the-art facilities worldwide.

 Bristol-Myers Squibb's European R&D operations have been based here since 2003.
-Currently there are nearly 400 employees at this site, 250 of them in R&D who focus on Global Regulatory Sciences and various R&D clinical operations activities.
 Employees work in eight buildings located in an office park set in the countryside.

 Hopewell, New Jersey

-Acquired in 1997, some of the company's most important drug discovery work takes place at this 433-acre site, particularly in cardiovascular and metabolic diseases.
-Surrounded by forest and farmland, the campus has approximately 2,200 employees with about 1,000 in R&D. Eight major buildings reside on the site, totaling 800,000 square feet.
+Acquired in 1997, some of the company's most important drug discovery work takes place at this 433-acre site.
+Eight major buildings reside on the site, totaling 800,000 square feet.

 The 11.2 acre research facility is located on the Wirral Peninsula between Chester and Liverpool.
 Scientists here investigate new medicinal compounds and how they can be manufactured efficiently on a commercial scale.